microsoft/pxt/docs/writing-docs/user-tutorials.md

 program used during the tutorial.
 This allows you to package custom blocks in your tutorials or teach your extensions via tutorials.

-However, this includes ``main.ts``, so if you've built a sample program while making the tutorial, make sure to move the code into another project or delete it before sharing the tutorial.
+It's important to know that tutorial project includes any code you might have in ``main.ts``.
+So, if you've built a sample program while making the tutorial, make sure to move the code into another project or delete it before sharing the tutorial.
 If ``main.ts`` has any code in it, the code will run when the tutorial gets opened!

 ## Report abuse and approvals